bgoonz/BGOONZ_BLOG_2.0/src/pages/privacy-policy.md

 <!---->

--   Use our Facebook application — <https://bgoonz-blog.netlify.app/>
+-  Note:  Use our Facebook application — <https://bgoonz-blog.netlify.app/>

 <!---->

--   Engage with us in other related ways ― including any sales, marketing, or events
+-  Note:  Engage with us in other related ways ― including any sales, marketing, or events

 <!---->